HHS/Head-Start-TTADP/README.md

 The frontend [proxies requests](https://create-react-app.dev/docs/proxying-api-requests-in-development/) to paths it doesn't recognize to the backend.

 Api documentation uses [Speccy](https://github.com/wework/speccy) to validate, combine and serve documentation files.
 These files can be found in the `docs/openapi` folder.
 Api documentation should be split into separate files when appropriate to prevent huge hard to grasp yaml files.
-Run `yarn api:test` or `yarn docker:api:test` to validate api documentation against the running backend server.
-Note I've ran into issues with [dredd](https://dredd.org/en/latest/) not properly killing the server running directly on my host and have to use `yarn docker:api:test` but you might have better luck on OSX or Windows.

 Running Tests
 -------------